 Stephen, the Head gardener in a team of 5 who manage the 70 acres, has worked as a gardener at Hergest for 40 years, and has grown many of the now mature and rare trees from seeds sent to Hergest from collectors around the world.
 So to have him passing on his tips as to how best to choose and propagate material was a rare treat, and all this in a year when many trees were laden with berries and seeds after a bumper year for pollination and fruit production.

-Thanks very much to Stephen and Mel for your very warm welcome and generosity and for making it such a very special day.
-We look forward to letting you know in due course how well we all get on with the propagation, once we get all the material prepared for sowing …
+Thanks very much to Stephen and Mel for their very warm welcome and generosity and for making it such a very special day.
+We look forward to letting them know in due course how well we all get on with the propagation, once we get all the material prepared for sowing.

 Finally, a delight to see one of our most recently planted Hydrangea apsera group shrubs has flowered for the first time this year.
 And what a stunning plant it is.
-I think it’s H. aspera Kawakamii group (there’s a little confusion with our planting records!)
+I think it’s H. aspera Kawakamii group.
+I hesitate since there’s a little confusion with our planting records!
 Remarkable both for the size of the flower heads, its typically large hairy leaves, and also that it flowers much later than many other forms, so should last well into October.

 It also looks like it could end up being several feet tall, when it’ll become a brilliant late pollen source for any bees still out and about.